labgem/PPanGGOLiN/docs/user/RGP/rgpClustering.md

 There are three modes available for calculating the GRR value: `min_grr`, `max_grr`, or `incomplete_aware_grr`.
 - `min_grr` mode: This mode computes the number of gene families shared between two RGPs and divides it by the smaller number of gene families among the two RGPs.
-- `max_grr` mode: In this mode, the number of gene families shared between two RGPs is calculated and divided by the larger number of gene families among the two RGPs.
+- `max_grr` mode: In this mode, the number of gene families shared between two RGPs is calculated and divided by the larger number of gene families between the two RGPs.
 - `incomplete_aware_grr` (default) mode: If at least one RGP is considered incomplete, which typically happens when it is located at the border of a contig, the `min_grr` mode is used.
 Otherwise, the `max_grr` mode is applied.
 This mode is useful to correctly cluster incomplete RGP.